The Different Types Of Teas: Varieties, Tastes And Preparation

 Palais des Thés Thé du Hammam Fruity Green Tea x 20 chiffon tea bags

-Fruity Green Tea which is also lovely as an iced tea
+• Also lovely as an iced tea

-Notes: Red Berries, Dates & Rose Petals
+• With Red Berries / Dates and Rose Petals

-Packaging: 20 muslin tea bags
+• 20 muslin tea bags

 When is the best time to drink green tea?